Sam-Fenilto/BootShort/README.md

 ## Known Issues

--   1.If Formatting do not Work just Install "Prettier" Extension to get formatted.
+-   If Formatting do not Work just Install "Prettier" Extension to get formatted.

 ## Release Notes